capactio/website/docs/feature/policies/overview.md

 Policy is defined in a form of YAML.
 It contains three main features:
 - selecting Implementations based on their constraints,
 - injecting given TypeInstance or additional parameters for Implementation with a set of constraints,
-- selecting TypeInstance backends storage: default backend storage for TypeInstances of a given Type, and TypeInstance injection.
+- selecting TypeInstance backends storage: default backend storage for TypeInstances of a given Type, and backend TypeInstance injection.

 ### Definition of rules for TypeInstance